stephdavid/Password-Generator/README.md

 <li>I was curious.
 Why as it’s called a “secure password” was that there was no “Hide password” password feature in the project requirements as an element of security?
 I raised this in class, having viewed numerous online “Password Generator” apps that don’t do this.
 While our instructor, Husman, gave a good explanation, once I completed the required project tasks I thought I’d include a “hide password” feature anyway – just in case someone would be looking over your shoulder while you were using the app and, also, I liked the eye open and shut icons.
 What the other Password Generators did include was a copy feature.
 So, I thought, I'll have that too with a clipboard icon grabbed from the same content delivery network (CDN).<br><br></li>

-<li>Finally, the html page looked strange having a form element (button) but not the container tags &lt;form&gt;&lt;/form&gt; even though the code validated.
+<li>Finally, the html page looked strange having a <code>form</code> element (<code>button</code>) but not the container tags &lt;form&gt;&lt;/form&gt; even though the code validated.
 So, to give the page more structure, I added them.
 I also removed a extraneous &lt;div&gt;&lt;div&gt; replacing it with &lt;main&gt;&lt;main&gt; I then changed my mind and removed the form tags, as the form element (container) reduced the space available for the inline icons thereby squeezing them out of shape.<br></li>
 </ol>

 ---